tonethar/IGME-230-GDD-Spring-2018/weekly/Week-10A-notes.md

     - *row* class
 1. Build container &lt;div>
 1. Add &lt;header>
+1. Use CSS to style up the header.
+We will make it 12 columns wide (the full 1000px width) and give it a green background color.
-1. Add rows, columns, and images
+1. Add rows, columns, and images - wow those images are big!
-1. Add CSS
+1. Add CSS to fix things.
-1. Make responsive
+1. Make responsive with media queries